 Tencent’s value fell by $20 billion today due to the new video game and internet restrictions enforced by China’s Ministry of Education.
 The new restrictions have hindered Tencent (a now $413 billion USD company) from capitalizing on its mobile version of Player Unknown's Battleground (PUBG).
 Tencent is a leading investor in the esports industry, with holdings in companies like Activision Blizzard and PUBG's competitor, Fortnite’s Epic Games.

-Tencent President Martin Lau stated that “from a revenue growth perspective, gaming is a key area of weakness.
-Our biggest game [PUBG MOBILE] is not monetizable.”
+“From a revenue growth perspective, gaming is a key area of weakness.
+Our biggest game [PUBG MOBILE] is not monetizable.” – Tencent President Martin Lau.

 No new video game releases have been approved by the Chinese government since this past April.
 Monster Hunter: World was the last approved game but sales were stopped just days after the release as regulation restructuring began.